RDU’s Vision 2040 Master Plan

 RDU plans to support future growth of general aviation through new facilities and locations, including the development of the General Aviation Corporate Campus.

 Airport Improvement Projects

 A major rehabilitation project on International Drive is scheduled for May – November 2022.
 Construction will take place from the intersection of John Brantley Blvd. to Commerce Drive.
 The project involves milling, replacing aged asphalt, and full-depth reconstruction in critical areas.
 The road work will be carefully phased by alternating closures of traffic lanes and driveways to minimize the impact on airport guests, business partners and employees.85%

 The design phase for the rehabilitation of pavement on National Guard Drive is complete.
 Construction is expected to take place from late summer to early fall 2022 and finish before the Thanksgiving holiday.5%

 About the Vision 2040 Planning Process

-Vision 2040 is the product of several years of planning, public workshops and stakeholder engagement.
-RDU prioritized public involvement during the master planning process, so that the final plan would reflect the needs of both customers and the community.
+Vision 2040 is the product of years of planning, public workshops, and stakeholder engagement.
+RDU prioritized public involvement during the master planning process so the final plan would reflect the needs of airport guests and the community.
 The Airport Authority hosted 10 public workshops during the planning process and engaged internal and external stakeholder groups for additional input.
-The FAA approved RDU’s Vision 2040 master plan on Nov.
-20, 2017.

 Visit the Vision 2040 microsite for answers to frequently asked questions and documentation from past public workshops and meetings.